nanvel/blog/2015/12/swift-notes.md

 A designated initializer must call a designated initializer from its immediate superclass.

-A convenience initializer must call another initilizer from the same class.
+A convenience initializer must call another initializer from the same class.
 A convenience initializer must ultimately call a designated initializer.

 ```bash
   1> class Name {